zeropse/dotfiles/homebrew/README.md

 - **Full command used** and options
 - **Log file contents** from the tool
 - **Error messages** (copy exactly)

-1. Run `brew-upgrade --help` for usage information
-2. Check the logs in the installation directory
-3. Open an issue on GitHub with error details

 ## 🏗️ Architecture